refractionPOINT/lce_doc/docs/external_logs.md

 from the artifact files you have previously ingested.

 The historical view has a button that appears in the top left of the page after a search.
-Click it will list all log files received from that sensor during that time period and will allow you to go view them.
-Finally, from the same page, when viewing the details of a specific event, right-clicking on an indicator and clicking "Find Other Locations" will bring you a search interface where you can also search for "in artifact".
+Clicking it will list all log files received from that sensor during that time period and will allow you to view them.
+Finally, from the same page, when viewing the details of a specific event, right-clicking on an indicator and selecting "Find Other Locations" will bring you a search interface where you can also search for "in artifact".